 Guilhermina Suggia (1885 – 1950) was a Portuguese cellist of international renown.
-She studied with some of the best cellist and musicians of the time, and her legacy has helped many young cellists.
+She studied with some of the best cellist and musicians of the time, and her legacy has helped many young cellists, myself included.
 But before even speaking about her life, we need to put it into some context.

 In the nineteenth century few were the women who played instruments professionally.
 There were pianists, violinists, flutists, that either played solo or with an orchestra.
 But cellists?
-Oh no. The cello was seen as such a masculine instrument, and some people found it was very improper for a lady to play such an instrument in such a position.
-Futhermore, the cello really isn’t the easiest instrument to play while wearing a dress (and I speak from experience).
+Oh no. The cello was seen as a very masculine instrument, and some people found it was very improper for a lady to play an instrument in such a position.
+Futhermore, the cello really isn’t the easiest instrument to play while wearing a dress, since you would have to hold it in place with both legs (and I speak from experience).

 She was lucky enough to grow up in a very favourable environment.
 Her father, also a cellist, was always very supportive of Guilhermina and her sister, a pianist, and Oporto had many opportunities for musicians.
 At the turn of the millennium, the city was home to an energetic community of classical musicians.

 Guilhermina was one of the pioneers in turning the cello into an acceptable instrument for women.
 Her father taught her how to play when she was only five years old.
 She became the main cellist in Oporto’s orchestra at thirteen.
 Two years later, and with the support of the Portuguese Queen, she left the country to go study with Julius Klengel in Germany.